 Store credit cards

 Some retailers offer co-branded credit cards.
 Depending on the card, these can be used only at the associated store, while others can be used anywhere.
 Store credit cards allow cardholders to access in-store discounts as well as earn points or cash back when shopping at specific places.
 Consumers will typically have an easier time getting approved for store credit cards than for other credit cards, but be careful — store credit cards usually have higher interest rates.
-Opening a store credit card for a place you shop often can be an easy way to save cash, just as long as you repay your balance right away.
+Opening a store credit card where you shop often can be an easy way to save cash, just as long as you repay your balance right away.

 Erin pairs personal experience with research and is passionate about sharing personal finance advice with others.
 Previously, she was a freelancer focusing on the credit card side of finance, but has branched out since then to cover other aspects of personal finance.
 Erin is well-versed in traditional media with reporting, interviewing and research, as well as using graphic design and video and audio storytelling to share with her readers.